abdoulaye-diallo/virtual-machines/vagrant-ansible-dse/README.md

 ### Install Vagrant
 Click ont the 'Vagrant' link above to download the .dmg file and double-click on it to follow the installation instructions.
 ### Install Ansible
-On your Mac terminal, type:
+On your osx terminal, type:

 ```$ brew update; brew install ansible```